SCHOOL OF PUBLIC POLICY (PUAF)2101 Van Munching Hall, 301-405-6330

 Assistant Dean(s): Nina P. Harris

 The school currently offers both courses and co-curricular programs at the undergraduate level, as well as minors in Sustainability Studies and Public Leadership.
 Courses may be found under PUAF.
 These courses are suggested for students wishing to develop knowledge and experience in public policy and leadership.
 The school also offers a 5-year bachelor's/master of public policy program for selected students.
 For additional information on the wide range of undergraduate opportunities see www.publicpolicy.umd.edu/current-students/undergraduate-programs .

 Minor in Sustainability Studies

-A 15 credit minor created in January of 2012, Sustainability Studies provides students the opportunity to learn how human relationships, natural resources, and diverse environments are related.
-The minor encourages critical thinking to creatively and positively address global challenges that affect future human populations and cultures and the environment.
-It will complement any major on campus and provide both intellectual breadth and depth in a challenging area of inquiry that is gaining interest in businesses, government agencies, and non-governmental organizations.
-Together with a major, the Sustainable Studies Minor will provide students with the critical thinking and problem-solving skills necessary for them as citizens, employees, or graduate students.
+The minor in Sustainability Studies provides students the opportunity to learn how natural resources, human relationships, policies, economics, and the environment are related.
+The minor encourages critical thinking to creatively and positively address global challenges that affect future human populations, cultures, and the environment.
+It will complement any major on campus, and provide both intellectual breadth and depth in a challenging area of inquiry that is gaining interest in businesses, government agencies, and non-governmental organizations.
+Together with a major, the Sustainable Studies Minor will provide students with the critical thinking and problem-solving skills necessary to work on sustainability issues as citizens, employees, or graduate students.

-The minor includes (a) one required course, AGNR/PUAF301 Introduction to Sustainability; (b) one course from each of three approved course lists (for a total of 3 courses); and (c) and 3 credits comprised of an additional approved course, an internship, or an approved study abroad experience.
+The minor includes (a) one required course, AGNR/PUAF301: Sustainability; (b) one course from each of three approved course lists (for a total of 3 courses); and (c) and 3 credits comprised of an additional approved course, an internship, or an approved study abroad experience.